 Yes!
-Your donors and sponsors give to your organization because of their affinity to your nonprofit's mission, vision and the work that you are doing.
+Your donors and sponsors give to your organization because of their affinity to your nonprofit's mission and the work that you are doing.
 Keep your ticket prices and sponsorship levels at the same price.
-If a sponsor has been impacted particularly hard by COVID, they will let you know or maybe you are already aware of the impact COVI has had on their business.
-It is also really important to put in the time and effort to cultivate your donors and corporate sponsors.
+If a sponsor or their business have been impacted particularly hard by COVID, they will let you know.

 It is important to understand that just because donors or corporate sponsors showed up to a breakfast every year for the last 15 years does not mean they will log on to a virtual event.
-You have to put in the cultivation time for your donors and corporate sponsorship to ensure the same results.
+Perhaps priorities are changing; how is your organization addressing the impact of crises in your community?
+You have to put in the cultivation time for your donors and corporate sponsorship to ensure the same results at this time.
 Communicate with your donors, call them up on the phone, and set up a time to check-in with them so you can gauge if they can give at the same level or even higher.

 What are some sample sponsor benefits for a virtual event?

 Your sponsors are looking for different ways to engage with potential customers and clients because traditional methods may have been slightly altered.
 Brainstorm how your sponsors can interact with your community and how you can promote your sponsors.
 Some examples could include:

 1) Special announcements during the event from sponsors to all guests

 2) Special announcements from sponsors during breakout sessions

 3) Distribution of sponsored content (i.e. through a blog post or short video promo on your website or Facebook page)

 4) Product placement in a VIP swag bag